 Why is this so handy?
-It allows you to more easily pack your clothes, find what you are looking for and also keep everything organised.
+It allows you to more easily pack your clothes, find what you are looking for, and also keep everything organized.

 Most manufacturers just give you one zippered closure (on what is usually the top) and leave the bottom open (with some elastic compression straps).

 Delsey has taken their design to the next level and given you two zippered enclosed sides to this case along with some useful zippered pockets on the outside of the closed panel.
-There is also a full length zippered pocket for all your small items (like jewelry) as well as some extra cloth bags to organise or maybe store your dirty laundry.
+There is also a full-length zippered pocket for all your small items (like jewelry) as well as some extra cloth bags to organize or maybe store your dirty laundry.

 So, instead of one side getting all messed up when you close the case, you can now travel with peace of mind knowing your clothes are secured and you won’t find a mess when you arrive and open your case.

-Delsey have used top quality materials on this case and the Japanese Hinomoto spinner wheels are just the beginning.
+Delsey has used top-quality materials on this case and the Japanese Hinomoto spinner wheels are just the beginning.

 Also, I have actually not seen such a handy feature before, even on the Samsonite cases, which are usually even more expensive.

-Delsey have certainly done their best to help you stand out, and being a Paris-based brand certainly helps.
-But they have not stopped with looks, they have also used top quality materials for the case itself.
-It is made from impact resistant virgin polycarbonate, designed to last despite what the modern baggage handler does to your case!
+Delsey has certainly done its best to help you stand out, and being a Paris-based brand certainly helps.
+But they have not stopped with looks, they have also used top-quality materials for the case itself.
+It is made from impact-resistant virgin polycarbonate, designed to last despite what the modern baggage handler does to your case!